 In What Zone Does Fennel Grow Best?

-Fennel originated in the Mediterranean, and it prefers warm, sunny climates with short winters and no hard frost.
-In North America, it grows best in USDA hardiness zones 4 through 9.
-It won't survive the winter in zones 4 and 5, but it can be successfully cultivated as an annual and harvested when the bulb reaches the size of a tennis ball.
-In zones 4 and 5, you can grow fennel as a perennial in containers that you bring inside during the winter and keep in a sunny place.
+Fennel originated in the Mediterranean, and it prefers warm, sunny climates with short winters and no hard freezes.
+In North America, it grows best in USDA plant hardiness zones 7 through 9, although some cultivars can handle the cold weather to zone 4.
+Although it won't survive the winter in many regions, it can be successfully cultivated as an annual and harvested when the bulb reaches the size of a tennis ball.

 When Should You Plant Fennel?